Keeping Kids Active During Winter

 Bring other kids along.
 “You may think it’s romantic to go out on the trails with your family alone,” says Milliken, “but it usually works better if two or more families go out together.
 Kids like having buddies, and they whine less when other kids are around.”

 Mix it up.
 In the Ford Sayre program, Milliken may spend half a practice with his younger skiers simply playing on a downhill slope.
 “Kids get excited about going down the hill,” he says, “and they don’t really notice that they’re also herringboning back up the hill.”
 They’re practicing an important cross-country skill, but it feels like fun.
 If a ski starts to feel like a slog, set up timed or relay races along short stretches.
 Ask kids to see how far they can glide using only one ski.
-Make up treasure hunts on the fly.
+Makeup treasure hunts on the fly.
 Do it together.
 “There aren’t many sports that you can share together as a family, across the generations,” Milliken says.
 “My father is 81 years old, and he and I still ski together.”

 Stratton Pond, Catamount Trail, Vermont.
 7.8 miles.
 Starting elevation: 2,218.
 Vertical drop: 525 feet.
-If it weren’t for the pond — “kids like destinations,” Goodman says — this gentle ski tour through “an unspoiled pocket of wild country” on the undeveloped west side of Stratton Mountain Ski Area might not get the kids’ seal of approval.
+If it weren’t for the pond — “kids like destinations,” Goodman says — this gentle ski tour through “an unspoiled pocket of the wild country” on the undeveloped west side of Stratton Mountain Ski Area might not get the kids’ seal of approval.
 On moderate backcountry trails without a lot of steep uphill or downhill, such as this showcase section of the Catamount Trail, Goodman suggests using lighter touring gear.
 Goodman describes the Stratton Pond trail in “Skiing the Classics” (AMC Outdoors, November/December 2010).

 Greeley Ponds, Kancamagus Highway, New Hampshire.
 4.4 miles.
 Starting elevation: 1,800.
 Vertical drop: 445 feet.
 “I’m a big fan of mountain ponds,” says Goodman — and few ponds come with as a dramatic backdrop as the two Greeley Ponds.
 Skiers emerge from dark green woods to breathtaking views of cliffs and ice chutes on the east face of Mount Osceola.

 Avalanche Brook Trail, Pinkham Notch, New Hampshire.
 6.2 miles one way.
 Starting elevation: 2,022.
 Vertical drop: 1,450 feet.
 This trail isn’t exactly deep backcountry, as it traces close to Route 16 for its entire length.
-But it does travel through mixed forest and a variety of interesting terrain.
+But it does travel through mixed forests and a variety of interesting terrain.
 Follow it north to south, starting at the Gulf of Slides trailhead south of Pinkham Notch Visitor Center, for a thrilling 2.5 downhill run.
 It may be easiest to drop a car at the Rocky Branch parking lot, where this trail ends, and hitch to the start.

 John Sherburne Ski Trail, Mt.
 Washington, New Hampshire.
 4.8 miles.
 Starting elevation: 2,022.
 Vertical drop: 1,928 feet.
 The approach trail to Tuckerman Ravine is an excellent introduction to backcountry down-mountain skiing.
 The trail steepens over its two uphill miles from the AMC Pinkham Notch Visitor Center to just above the Hermit Lake shelters and offers plenty of thrills on the way back down.